wg-perception/object_recognition_core/doc/source/quickguide.rst

 Repeat the steps above for the objects you would like to recognize.
 Once you have captured and uploaded all of the data, it time to mesh and train object recognition.

-Meshing objects can be done in a batch mode, assuming you are in the binary directory.
+Meshing objects can be done in a batch mode as follows:

 .. toggle:: From Source